iref/cssmin-cli/README.md

 *Note*: If you don't provide output file, output is printed to standart output

-Contribute :thumbsup:
+To Contribute... :thumbsup:
 ---------------------

-Just send me pull request. :man_with_turban:
+... just send me pull request. :man_with_turban:

 Authors
 -------